frntc/SIDKick-pico/README.md

 ## How to get a SIDKick pico

 This section summarizes building and setting up the hardware.
+The [tables below](#firmware-which-one-to-choose) show hardware variants and also the firmware to choose.
+Note that 1) hardware variants with built-in DAC always output sound via DAC (also via the C64/C128 mainboard), and 2) PWM output is mono (but dual SID or SID+FM emulation is still possible, audio is downmixed).

 ### PCB ordering